wdi-atx-12/custom-api/README.md

 - **Add even more schemas/models/enpoints.** Thinking of more detailed information is usually fairly easy, but the code to support it gets more difficult the more detail is added.
 - **Add support for query parameters** to limit/filter responses on your endpoints that retrieve all resources in a collection.
 For example, you might limit items based on rating, time/date range, tags, etc.
 - **Document all the endpoints of your API** in a markdown file.
 What does each endpoint do?
 How should a new user of your API get started?

+## Step 6: Add A README.md

+A README is a consumer's first -- and maybe only -- look into your creation.
+The README is important for users to understand what it is they're looking at and how to use the code.
+It's up to the creator to prove that their work is a shining gem.

+For your custom API, please create a README that details the following:

+1. Description of what the API does
+2. URL as deployed on Heroku
+3. Maps out the API endpoints (method + path combos)
+  - brief description of each endpoint
+  - what's the expected response
+  - any relevant options (i.e.query string options)
+4. Provides a basic model structure
+  - includes properties of each model
+  - requirements for creation

+> Here is a curated list of [AWESOME READMEs](https://github.com/matiassingers/awesome-readme) for inspiration.